Francisco J. Quintana, Ph.D.

 Camilo Faust Akl

 Camilo is a half-German student from Venezuela with an interest for immunotherapeutic approaches to combat solid tumors.
 After completing his B.S. in Biotechnology at the Technical University of Berlin, he came to the US to pursue a Master’s Degree in Immunology at Harvard Medical School and completing thesis research at the Quintana Lab.
-As a PhD student, he will be investigating Glioblastoma-associated astrocytes by use of single-cell technologies under the supervision of Michael Wheeler, also collaborating with Federico Giovannoni and Brian Andersen.
+As a PhD student, he will be investigating immunological roles of Glioblastoma-associated astrocytes by use of single-cell technologies.
 In his free time, he enjoys cooking international dishes, traveling, photography, concerts and sports.